mwyrebski/advent-of-code-2020/README.md

 ## Running

-Execute this program with cargo:
+Execute this program with cargo.
+Use optimized _release_ profile for better performance:

-    $ cargo run
+    $ cargo run --release

 Most of the solutions contains some tests.
 They can be executed with: